BLOGS > JULY 29, 2021

 To accelerate learning due to lost instructional time, teachers will need access to high-quality content.
 Resources will be needed as districts provide extended learning opportunities such as after-school programs and summer school.

 School and district leaders will need books for at-home reading – for parents to read aloud to their children and for children to read independently.
-To address gaps in Grades K-2 early literacy, teachers will need access to resources that help teach and reinforce important foundational literacy skills.
+To address gaps in Grades K-2 early literacy, teachers will need access to resources, such as science and social studies books, that help teach and reinforce important foundational literacy skills.

 Also, while no child has been untouched by COVID-19, the impact is greater for some student groups.
 Culturally relevant and inclusive resources will be needed to help teachers create positive learning environments and engage all students in learning.